-- 2.18 PAN 60: Planning for Natural Heritage (2000) provides policy and planning advice regarding Scotland's natural heritage. - 2.19 PAN 60 notes that landscape character assessment can provide the means of determining the extent of landscapes to be designated (paragraph 26).
-Landscape designations are stated to be of more value when forming part of a wider land-use framework and habitat network and contributing to the realisation of the national natural heritage strategy (paragraph 39). - 2.20 In relation to landscape designations, PAN 60 advises that these "should be valued beyond their immediate locale".
-The importance of "development guidelines designed to safeguard landscape character and quality" is highlighted (paragraph 40).
+PAN 60: Planning for Natural Heritage (2000) provides policy and planning advice regarding Scotland's natural heritage.
+PAN 60 notes that landscape character assessment can provide the means of determining the extent of landscapes to be designated.
+Landscape designations are stated to be of more value when forming part of a wider land-use framework and habitat network and contributing to the realisation of the national natural heritage strategy.

+In relation to landscape designations, PAN 60 advises that these "should be valued beyond their immediate locale".
+The importance of "development guidelines designed to safeguard landscape character and quality" is highlighted.

-Strategic Development Plan
+3.3 Strategic Development Plan